icopy-site/awesome/docs/awesome/static-analysis.md

 - [laser](https://github.com/michaeledgar/laser) :warning: — Static analysis and style linter for Ruby code.

+- [MetricFu](https://github.com/metricfu/metric_fu) — MetricFu is a set of tools to provide reports that show which parts of your code might need extra work.

 - [pelusa](https://github.com/codegram/pelusa) — Static analysis Lint-type tool to improve your OO Ruby code.

 - [quality](https://github.com/apiology/quality) — Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.